Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Results

 The emulator reproduces the mean drying in summer well.
-Summer is a particularly important season for the emulator to represent well, as a large component of UK summer rainfall is convective, and the UK CPM predicts changes in rainfall intensities that are substantially larger than in climate models with lower resolutions \parencite{kendon2017cpmprecipimprovements}.
-The emulator also captures most of the wettening in winter, though there is some underestimation. \autoref{tab:GCM-CCS-domain-mean} shows the change in seasonal domain means.
-The change in summer is reproduced very accurately, but the winter change is underestimated by 26\% (95\% confidence interval 10--41\% from bootstrapping, see \autoref{sec:methods:bootstrapping} for more details).
+Summer is a particularly important season for the emulator to represent well, as a large component of UK summer rainfall is convective, and the UK CPM predicts changes in rainfall intensities that are substantially larger than in climate models with lower resolutions \cite{kendon2017cpmprecipimprovements}.
+The emulator also captures most of the wettening in winter, though there is some underestimation.
+Table~\ref{tab:GCM-CCS-domain-mean} shows the change in seasonal domain means.
+The change in summer is reproduced very accurately, but the winter change is underestimated by 26\% relative to the change in the CPM (with 95\% confidence interval 10--41\% from bootstrapping, described in Section~\ref{sec:methods:bootstrapping}).
 The results indicate that the changes in spring (March--May, MAM) and autumn (September--November, SON) are also reproduced with the correct sign, but there is some evidence of underestimation and overestimation of the magnitude respectively.
 However, the magnitude of the mean changes in these seasons is relatively small, giving high sampling uncertainty of the relative differences, and their 95\% confidence intervals overlap with zero.
-The values are similar for Diffusion-cCPM (see \autoref{supp:tab:CPM-CCS-domain-mean} in Supplementary Materials).
-A possible reason for there being some error in the prediction of the mean changes is that the climate change signal does not account for a large fraction of the variance of precipitation between randomly chosen days, so that the standard ML approach of optimising a skill score evaluated on each prediction independently does not provide adequate information to improve the mean change.
-Therefore it may be valuable to develop modified training procedures that place more weight on capturing the climate change signal, such as using different loss functions.
-Including additional predictor variables may also give better performance.

-The emulator predicts similar changes of frequencies in wet days (again, >0.1mm/day) across all grid boxes: a 2\% relative increase in wet days in winter (mean of changes at every grid box) versus a 5\% increase in the CPM, and a 38\% decrease in summer versus 36\% in the CPM.
-The lower increase in winter wet days contributes to underestimation of the predicted mean precipitation increase.
+The values are similar for CPMGEM\_cCPM (see Table~\ref{tab:CPM-CCS-domain-mean} in \ref{sec:app:ccs-extra}).